Nithu170/Customer-Support-Chatbot/README.md

 Open http://localhost:3000/ in your browser.
 Start a conversation with the chatbot! 🎉

+(or)
+Download the complete project connect with xamp go to cmd and give cd file location+enter+cd app.py enter it will run in localhost

 **5.Future Enhancements:**

 ✔ Improve chatbot accuracy with deep learning models (Transformers, BERT).